Multi-groups functions

 The resulting advantages are:

-• to process all tables group in a single transaction,
+• to easily process all tables group in a single transaction,

 • to lock tables belonging to all groups at the beginning of the operation to minimize the risk of deadlock.